plancksecurity/android-planckForAndroid/k9mail/src/androidTest/README.md

 - A k9 settings should be added to the device downloads folder with name "stubAccount.k9s"

+- A key file should be added to the device downloads folder with name "test_key.asc"

 - Change BOT_1_NAME, BOT_2_NAME & BOT_3_NAME in AccountSetupScreenshotTest.kt to your liking

 - Make sure that no other device has the same account instantiated and is able to start sync